theraulpareja/branch-protector/tests/how-to-test.md

 ```

 Open a second terminal and test branch-protector to simulate receiving the payload json post for GitHub due to a repository creation.
-We should receive http 200 application/json "XXXX"
+We should receive http 201

 ```
 cd tests